Locations of interest: All Half Moon Bay cafe diners considered close contacts

 Palmerston North locations of interest

-The case then returned a positive Covid-19 test result after becoming symptomatic yesterday.
-They are believed to have been infectious since Monday (January 17).
+The person then returned a positive Covid-19 test result after becoming symptomatic yesterday.
+They are believed to have been infectious since Monday, January 17.

-The Ministry of Health has released a series of locations of interest in Palmerston North dating from Monday afternoon:
+The ministry has released a series of locations of interest in Palmerston North dating from Monday afternoon: